brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/README.md

 ## ❓ Additional Assistance

 *All scripts can be edited and customized to suit your specific needs and requirements.
-For further help or detailed information regarding prerequisites and environment setup, please refer to this `README.md` file.*
+For further assistance or detailed information regarding prerequisites and environment setup, please refer to this `README.md` file.*